Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Zoom, Sequoya Library, or Rennebohm Park

 An informal group where League members speak Spanish while sharing ideas, opinions and experiences.
 Links to articles covering a wide array of topics are sent to participants prior to the meetings and are the basis for discussions.
 At Zoom meetings, relevant videos are sometimes shown.
 An intermediate level or higher of language fluency is recommended.
-New participants are encouraged to join.
+New participants welcome to join.

 Spanish Reading & Literature